Feya12/PacMan/README.md

 * Homework
   * Why does change of direction react w/ a delay of 3-5 eatable points? `ff`
   * How can we make PacMan move only in the middle of the corridors `ff` `in progress`
-    * Make it change direction only on a crossing for the other three directions `ff`
+    * Make it change direction only on a crossing for the other three directions `ff` `done`
     * Enter all missing crossings and their allowed directions `ff` `done`